varamsky/learn-java8/src/main/java/InterviewQuestions/Java.md

             }
             ```
         - Some common unchecked exceptions in Java are `NullPointerException`, `ArrayIndexOutOfBoundsException` and `IllegalArgumentException`.
+        - For understanding in simple terms:-
+          - Checked exception - "Checked" -> already checked by java, no need to run the program -> therefore, this is checked at compile time.
+            - BUT, Checked Exceptions Can Occur During Runtime: Compile-time checks ensure your code handles potential exceptions, but they don't guarantee the exception won't occur during program execution.
+External factors like network issues, file system errors, or unexpected database responses can throw checked exceptions even if your code compiles cleanly.
+          - Unchecked exception - "Unchecked" -> not checked by java, need to run the program -> therefore, this is checked at runtime.

 16. `Comparator` vs `Comparable` in java?
     - `Comparator` and `Comparable` is mostly used for sorting.